 Our research activity focuses on the development of theory and algorithms for the calculation of molecular properties and molecular spectra of systems embedded in external complex environments based on the first principles of quantum mechanics.

-All current projects may be grouped according to four main research directions:
+All current projects may be grouped according to five main research directions:

-- Development of Polarizable QM/MM/(continuum) Approaches for Computational Spectroscopy
+- Development of Fully Atomistic Embedding Approaches for Computational Spectroscopy

 - Application of Computational Protocols to Molecular Spectroscopy of Relevant Chemical Systems

 We apply our methods and codes to describe and predict various spectroscopic phenomena, from purely electronic to purely vibrational or vibronic spectra of systems of applicative interest.
 Using our tools, we have recently studied biologically relevant systems like the ACE2⋅⋅⋅RBD SARS-CoV-2 complex (also with the SARS-CoV-2 variants), the insertion of drugs into model cell membranes, and the intercalation of anticancer drugs into DNA.
 Some works arise from collaboration with experimental groups.
 A few examples can be found in ChemBioChem, 2021, 22, 724; J.Phys.
 Chem.
 B, 2021, 125, 10383; J. Chem.
 Theory Comput., 2022, 18, 1765.

 - QM/Atomistic Frameworks for Surface Enhanced Molecular Properties